 The new frontier of the online wedding RSVP has brought with it something that’s much more of a wedding tradition – the rules of good etiquette as both a guest and a host of a wedding.
 While the general idea of the wedding RSVP hasn’t changed much with the move to the web, as with anything else in digital communications, there’s a whole new set of rules and social faux pas to be anticipated with the move to an online wedding RSVP.
-From your wedding RSVP’s wording to the do’s and don’ts of responding, we decided to put together a handy little guide for both hosts and guests to make the online RSVP experience that much easier for everyone.
+From your wedding RSVP’s wording to the do’s and don’ts of responding, we decided to put together a handy little guide for both hosts and guests to make the online RSVP experience that much easier for your event management purposes.

 1. Think Carefully About the Info You Need – Your RSVP can make your life a whole lot easier, or can be the source of frustration when you realize later on all the questions you could have gotten answered right away.
 Regardless of whether you send paper or online invitations, the RSVP form is key.
 From meal preferences to attendance at secondary events, make sure you come up with a detailed lists of the info you’ll need from all guests, to make the most of your digital RSVP.

 2. Be Polite But Clear With Your Wording – While this seems silly, your wedding RSVP wording can go a long way toward saving you a ton of hassle down the road.
 Be clear to your guests when the RSVP needs to be returned, what they need to know, and what answers you’ll need from them.